KeliChau/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio
-Portfolio with Bootstrap 12 Grid Column
+Portfolio with Bootstrap 12 Grid Column for all HTML pages with a navbar, responsive layout, and responsive images.